 Fish has always intimidated me.
 I'm not sure why.
-Probably stems from growing up in a house where fish wasn't cooked, well, except for a few times of fried catfish.
-Not long ago I decided to take the plunge and jump in feet first.
-I wish I hadn't waited so long.
-Baked fish is so easy!
-When purchasing, be sure the fish doesn't smell too fishy.
-Fresh fish will be best, but frozen will work fine..
-Also, ask the cute fish guy for a cut that is pretty consistent in thickness from one end to the other.
+It probably stems from growing up in a house where fish wasn't cooked—well, except for a few meals of fried catfish.
+Not long ago, I decided to take the plunge and jump in feet first.
+I wish I hadn't waited so long—baked fish is so easy!
+When you buy your fish, be sure that it doesn't smell too fishy.
+Fresh fish will be best, but frozen will work fine.
+Also, ask the cute fish guy or gal for a cut that is pretty consistent in thickness from one end to the other.
 If they are customer-oriented, they will do so with a smile on their face.
-If not, find another cute fish guy. - vivisue
+If not, find another cute fish guy or gal. —vivisue

-- Melt butter in a medium sized bowl in microwave.
-Be sure and cover the top of the bowl with a paper towel to save clean up time inside the microwave.
+- In a small heatproof bowl, melt the butter in the microwave.
+Be sure to cover the top of the bowl with a paper towel to save yourself cleanup time inside the microwave.

 - Add the panko to the butter and stir well to combine.
 Spoon the buttered panko over the top of the fish.